Skip to content

 • Existing platform → Hardening or Launch: Your platform is already running but is insecure or unstable.
 We start at hardening, or at sovereign operations.

 Starting with an idea and want a product that belongs to you?
-In a free 30-minute intro conversation we get to know your venture and show you how the idea becomes a dependable blueprint and, in the end, a production-ready, EU-sovereign system.
+In a no-obligation intro conversation we get to know your venture and show you how the idea becomes a dependable blueprint and, in the end, a production-ready, EU-sovereign system.

 Frequently asked questions